-Iceland's national implementation of EEA rules may be inadequate in certain circumstances

-Iceland is a member state of the EEA and is therefore obligated to implement certain EU instruments with EEA relevance, including legislation relating to financial markets.
-Where implementation of such instruments into Icelandic law is inadequate, (for example, Iceland has failed to adapt national law to conform to EEA rules) citizens may be unable to rely on these instruments and the Icelandic courts may be barred from applying them, unless Icelandic legislation may be interpreted in accordance with the EEA rules.
-As a result, holders of Debt Securities issued or to be issued by the Issuer (the "Debt Security Holders") in some circumstances may experience different legal protections than they would expect as holders of securities issued by banks in EU member states where EU instruments are directly applicable or have been adequately implemented into national legislation.
+Iceland's national implementation of EEA rules may be inadequate in certain circumstances citizens may be unable to rely on these instruments and the Icelandic courts may be barred from applying them, unless Icelandic legislation may be interpreted in accordance with the EEA rules.
+As a result, holders of Debt Securities issued or to be issued by the Issuer (the "Bondholders") in some circumstances may experience different legal protections than they would expect as holders of securities issued by banks in EU member states where EU instruments are directly applicable or have been adequately implemented into national legislation.